Ahmed2005315/Snake-game-with-SFML/README.md

-A document for how to make like this and explain the code will be available soon
+A document for how to make a project like this and explain the code will be available soon